iva2k/pi-base/pi_base/README.md

 Raspbery Pi on boot will execute the chain of layers to load the app, which takes full control of Raspberry Pi VT1.

 It is possible to enable Raspberry Pi GUI (change INST_ENABLE_GUI setting in project's `install.sh`), and use VT7 for Graphical Interface.
-VT1 will still be the main app console and VT2/VT4 will be additional consoles for manager and test history.
+VT1 will still be the main app console and VT2/VT4 will be additional consoles for manager and appliance history.

 It is possible to run each individual layer, e.g. for debugging or verification: